If you’re planning to visit West Yorkshire, you have to visit Leeds. So, how do you know Leeds is a great destination for you?

 This shopping has something for everyone and it holds many events throughout the year.

 Whether you like luxury shopping or you want to have some food, it’s a lovely place to visit.
-Do you fancy a cocktail in a terrace, why don’t you head to East 59th?
+Do you fancy a cocktail on a terrace, why don’t you head to East 59th?
+They have great cocktails and American-style dishes.

 Sports Spots in Leeds